Sign up to our Newsletter

 To help explain this large range, here are the steps most detectives take to join the field

-Step One: Obtain a High School Diploma
+Step 1: Obtain a High School Diploma

 The minimum educational requirement to join law enforcement is a GED or high school diploma.
-While some states do not require detectives to have formal college education, they all require a high school diploma at the minimum.
+While some states do not require detectives to have a formal college education, they all require a high school diploma at the minimum.

-Step Two: Obtain a Bachelor’s Degree
+Step 2: Obtain a Bachelor’s Degree

 Aspiring detectives generally pursue majors in criminal justice or a related field.
 These programs take four years to complete.
-Students that opt for two-year associate’s degrees instead will still have an advantage over students without higher education experience, but bachelor's degrees are strongly preferred.
+Students who opt for two-year associate’s degrees instead will still have an advantage over students without higher education experience, but bachelor's degrees are strongly preferred.

-Step Three: Complete Police Academy Training
+Step 3: Complete Police Academy Training

 While it’s suggested you have either a bachelor’s or police academy training, having both will strengthen your application.